SIN0VA/Nova-Smart-Home/README.md

 #### What's not Working :
 1. HMAC-SHA1 Authentication (gotta fix it).
-2. I haven't tested temprature control (the algorithme needs some improvment maybe a PID code).
+2. I haven't tested temprature and humidity control (the algorithme needs some improvment maybe a PID code).
 3. Call2Report (call the Smart Home and then it will report back with an SMS), this one is not tested.

 #### IMPORTANT NOTE !